wang-q/withncbi/pop/README.md

     ORDER BY assembly_level , organism_name
     ```

-    When the two approach get very different number of strains, you run the following
+    When the two approach get very different number of strains, you run the following steps.
-    steps.

-    Check intermediate results.
+    Check intermediate results on necessary.

     ```bash
     export GENUS_ID=5543